hamarituc/gentoo-overlay/README.md

 `aioax25` is a pure Python AX.25 library implementing an APRS stack.

+### aprsc

+`aprsc` is a server for the APRS-IS network.
+It distributes messages of the Automatic Packet Reporting System via network.

 ### ARDOP

 The Amateur Radio Digital Open Protocol is an ARQ data transmission protocol